 The company they work for: Hiring Team in a lot of cases already has a list of possible target companies where the candidate could be working.
-Ask your hiring team what are the companies they are looking at to source?
+Ask your hiring team what companies they are looking at to source.

 Target Designation: It’s really important to know what are the possible designations of your target candidate persona.
 Since various companies have different designations, it would help you to have a list of possible designations which will have a similar profile.
 You can always expand this list by doing more research.